 Complying with the FCC’s EEO rules and finding qualified employees can be complicated and time-consuming.
 TAB helps stations simplify the process with its online Job Bank, career expos and Broadcast1Source.com, a web-based program that helps stations with EEO recordkeeping required by the FCC.

 Radio and Television broadcasters’ localism is our strongest asset in the increasingly competitive media marketplace and in TAB's legislative advocacy.
 No industry does more to advance Texas communities.
 TAB’s annual public service research project documents broadcasters’ extraordinary efforts and reports aggregate numbers to lawmakers and regulators in Austin and DC.
 In the past 16 years, TAB has documented more than $4.98 billion in public service to their communities – and that’s with an average of only 18% of stations responding!

 A “mini-NAB Vegas” brings sales, technology and legal experts to Austin.
 Attracting more than 1,200 delegates and featuring 120+ exhibit booths, the event is the go-to program for owners, managers, sales teams and engineers.
 It’s a fast-paced, hard-working day and a half in Central Texas with fees of only $65 to $160/person!
-Mark your calendar for the next few years, all at the Renaissance Austin Hotel.
+Mark your calendar for the next few years, all at the JW Marriott in Downtown Austin.

 - August 1-2, 2018